 Waitaki’s north-facing sunny slopes enjoy a mild climate suitable for producing fashionable “cool climate” varieties such as Pinot Noir, Pinot Gris and Sauvignon Blanc.
 Compared with rapidly expanding Central Otago to the south, grape growing is less risky here because of the moderating influence of the Pacific Ocean.
 Frost is unlikely, and the growing season is longer with lower peak summer temperatures.

 The biggest single reason for the excitement is the limestone-based soil.
 In New Zealand, limestone soils that also occur in areas climatically suitable for grapes are extremely rare.
-Waitaki’s limestone may have different characteristics to that found in Burgundy, but it is this combination of soil, grape and climate that is unique in New Zealand.
+Waitaki’s limestone may have different characteristics to that found in Burgundy, but this combination of soil, grape, and climate is unique in New Zealand.